You want smart political talk without the meltdowns?

 Oh, yeah, absolutely.

-And look, you know, let's let's be honest, when Congress is not in session, they're not, you know, we're not wasting your money.
+And look, you know, let's be honest, when Congress is not in session, they're not, you know, we're not wasting your money.

-But that being said, it's important that we in the House of uh representatives hold the line on spending and make sure that as we're fighting, and it's some are gonna say that we're fighting amongst ourselves.
+But that being said, it's important that we in the House of Representatives hold the line on spending and make sure that as we're fighting, and some are going to say that we're fighting amongst ourselves, what we're fighting for is the American people for the future of this country.

-So John Quincy Adams loved the House of Representatives.
+So, John Quincy Adams loved the House of Representatives.

 It was the chamber where you argued and you debated.